Plura's Guide to Hosting an Event

 Writing the event description is often where folks get stuck.
 We’d recommend specifying who you want the event to be for (e.g. ENM people, queer women and non-binary folks, BIPOC people) and being as inclusive as possible within that group (e.g. specifying that all styles of ENM or all forms of genderqueer folks are welcomed and encouraged to come).
 People also tend to respond well to descriptions that feel low-pressure.*

 Event descriptions are one way to set the tone and build enthusiasm around your event.
-You can also utilize the event group chat in Bloom to send reminders, logistics announcements, and build hype closer to the day!
+You can also utilize the event group chat in Plura to send reminders, logistics announcements, and build hype closer to the day!

 #4: Rely on word of mouth